 It’s always a good idea to keep a cost breakdown for the products on your cart.

-As you saw on the example of NordStorm earlier, you can breakdown every cost for purchasing products and produce a total price.
+As you saw in the example of NordStorm earlier, you can break down every cost for purchasing products and produce a total price.

 Here is another such example, LookHuman’s cart page:

 You can use some tools to calculate the accurate shipping cost of a product.

 Here are some tips you can use to improvise on shipping costs.